mounikachundru/ML-projcets-portfolio/README.md

 # ML-projcets-portfolio
-ML projects done by for self learning and hobby purposes.
+Repository containing portfolio of data science projects completed by me for self learning, and hobby purposes.
+Presented in the form of iPython Notebooks.
+Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.